saulpierotti/markdown_notebook/ADS.md

 * The parent of $A[i]$ is $A[\lfloor i/2 \rfloor]$
 * It always holds that the size of an heap is smaller or equal to the lenght of the array in which it is contained
 $$ A.heapsize \leq A.lenght$$
+	* It can be smallr if not all the array is used for storing the heap
 * Leaves are all the elements in the sub-array $A[(\lfloor n/2 \rfloor+1)...n]$

 ### Fundamental heap operations